web3/web3.js/docs/web3-eth-contract.rst

     myContract.deploy(options)

 Call this function to deploy the contract to the blockchain.
-After successfull deployment the ``myContract.options.address`` will be set automatically to the newly deployed contract.
+After successfull deployment the promise will resolve with a new contract instance.

 ----------
 Parameters